circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ![]({{site.baseurl}}/assets/img/docs/env-vars-interpolation-example.png)

-You may have noticed that there are two duplicate steps in the above image and config - "What branch am I on?".
-These steps  illustrate two different ways to read environment variables.
+You may have noticed that there are two similar steps in the above image and config - "What branch am I on?".
+These steps illustrate two different methods to read environment variables.
 Note that both `${VAR}` and `$VAR` syntaxes are supported.
 You can read more about shell paramater expansion in the [Bash documentation](https://www.gnu.org/software/bash/manual/bashref.html#Shell-Parameter-Expansion).